alphagov/govuk-developer-docs/source/manual/search-api-traffic-replay.html.md

 `govuk` index.**

 These indexes are populated by whitehall calling an HTTP API in Search API.

-We have also setup [Gor][gor] logging for `POST` and `GET` requests so that we can replay the traffic.
+Missing documents can be recovered by resending the content to Search API directly.
+In Whitehall, run the following rake task (including the quotes) to replay traffic between two datestamps:

+    bundle exec rake 'rummager:index:published_between[2018-12-17T01:02:30, 2018-12-18T10:20:30]'

+Another option is [Gor][gor], which logs  `POST` and `GET` requests to Search API.
-The logs are stored on the search-api servers.
+The logs are stored on the Search API servers.
 You will need to run the replay on each server.

 The location of the logs is: